 There’s something really satisfying about cooking a nice pot of chili.
 As much as I love traditional red chili with tomatoes and chili powder, I also love a good white one with white beans and lots of cumin.
 Mine is full of vegetables and has a nice smoky flavor from the bacon.
 I love having my boys gather at the counter and help measure out all of the vegetables.
 Enjoy with skillet corn bread or cheesy garlic toast and a simple green salad.–Jenny Flake

 LC Chili Fixin’s Note

 A squeeze of lime.
 A flurry of diced avocado.
 A dollop of sour cream.
 A handful of tortilla chips.
 Whatever your usual chili fixin’s, they’re welcome here, too, though this is hardly a traditional chili.
 It’s quite a lot soupier, a little smokier, and, in some ways, subtler than most chilis.
-It’s sorta a soupy Mexican stew, actually though we daren’t call it such because we can’t recall ever seeing bacon in a recipe for Mexican soup.
+It’s sorta a soupy Tex-Mex stew, actually, though we daren’t call it such because we can’t recall ever seeing bacon in a recipe for any Mexican soup.
 But you get the idea.
-If you crave a thicker, more chili-like chili, reduce the amount of broth to 3 cups and, if you desire, mash some of the beans with the back of a fork prior to adding them to the pot.

 White Bean and Chicken Chili Recipe